PrShivashish/Sentimental-Analysis-Chatbot/README.md

 ```

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.